John Bash: Career

 Although Bash did not design the Trump administration's family separation policy, he did help carry it out.
 He initially refused to prosecute two cases leading to the separation of children from their parents.
 However, after a phone call from Rod J. Rosenstein, then deputy attorney general, he switched course.
 “Per the A.G.’s policy, we should NOT be categorically declining immigration prosecutions of adults in family units because of the age of a child,” he wrote his staff after a phone call with Rosenstein.

 On May 27, 2020, a Justice Department spokeswoman said that Attorney General William Barr had assigned Bash to review practices of the Trump–Russia investigation related to the 2016 "unmasking" of Trump's advisor Gen. Michael Flynn in a phone call with Russian Ambassador Sergey Kislyak.
-On October 5, 2020, Bash announced he would resign from the DOJ, effective on October 9, after accepting a job with Quinn Emanuel Urquhart & Sullivan, where he worked as the firm's national appellate practice, manages the firm's Austin office, and represented Kenneth C. Griffin, Alec Baldwin, and Elon Musk.
+On October 5, 2020, Bash announced he would resign from the DOJ, effective on October 9, after accepting a job with Quinn Emanuel Urquhart & Sullivan, where he co-chairs the firm's national appellate practice, manages the firm's Austin office, and has represented Kenneth C. Griffin, Alec Baldwin, and Elon Musk.
 Fox News reported that his successor, Gregg N. Sofer, would continue overseeing any ongoing investigations that Bash had led.
 The Washington Post reported on October 13 that Bash's unmasking inquiry had concluded with no findings of substantive wrongdoing and no public report.
 Bash's 52-page report, previously classified top secret, was released in May 2022.
 Bash wrote he had found no evidence that any unmasking requests were made for any political or otherwise improper reasons during the 2016 election period or the ensuing presidential transition.

 2026 Texas Attorney General campaign

 On April 9, 2025, Bash announced that he would run for Texas Attorney General, seeking to succeed Ken Paxton, who is running for U.S. Senate.
-He withdrew on April 30, 2025 citing a family health scare.
+He withdrew on April 30, 2025, citing a family health scare.